OndrejSzekely/metron_ai_ardagen/docs_src/configuration.md

 - `semantics` (**required**)
   - String name of a semantic class which is given to the object.
 Based on that, particular class is written into label records.

-### Scene Synthesizer
+### NVIDIA Scene Synthesizer

-Defined in `synthesizer_workers/scene_synthesizer.yaml` file.
+Defined in `synthesizer_workers/nvidia_scene_synthesizer.yaml` file.
 It provides following config options:

 - `scene_path` (**required**)
   - *Omniverse Nucleus* path to scene which is loaded during the initialization stage of *ArDaGen*.